-A Global Plastics Treaty is our greatest opportunity to dramatically accelerate solutions that work, at scale, and move towards a circular economy for plastics.
+A Global Plastics Treaty is our greatest opportunity to dramatically accelerate solutions that work, at scale, and move towards a circular economy.

 At the Ellen MacArthur Foundation, we remain committed to driving progress towards a circular economycircular economyA systems solution framework that tackles global challenges like climate change, biodiversity loss, waste, and pollution.
 It is based on three principles, driven by design: eliminate waste and pollution, circulate products and materials (at their highest value), and regenerate nature. that designs out waste and pollution.
 We call on governments to step up and create the harmonised regulation that will unlock scaling of solutions, and on business to continue advocating for positive change while driving action in their own value chains.